Synechi/41189-Reflective-Portfolio/Reflective Portfolio.md

 Blah, blah, blah

+This week I learned about:

+- A
+- B
+- C

 ### What insights have I gained?

 Blah, blah, blah

+This week I gained new insights about:

+- A
+- B
+- C

 ### What are (my/the) perceived strengths and weaknesses that I have observed?